The dark meat of the chicken will be pink even when it is fully cooked, and this meat will taste a little like cured ham.

 - If possible, hang the bird with the tail pointing up.
 This allows the melted fat and juices to fall freely into the drip tray instead of collecting in the body cavity.

 - Dry the bird in the smoker at 140°F (60°C).
 After the skin is dry to the touch (about an hour), cold smoke it for 3 hours at 85°F (30°C), or as low a temperature as possible.
-This will provide a mild smoke flavor.
-If you like a stronger smoke flavor, smoke the chicken for about 6 hours.
+This will provide a mild smoke flavour.
+If you like a stronger smoke flavour, smoke the chicken for about 6 hours.

 - Apply cooking oil to the skin.

-- Hot smoke at 145°F (63°C) until the bird takes on a beautiful reddish-brown color (probably two more hours).
+- Using Apple or Alder wood, hot smoke at 145°F (63°C) until the bird takes on a beautiful reddish-brown color (probably two more hours).

 - Remove the chicken from the smoker.